urmeo/NexusRAG/README.md

 | Hybrid (RRF) | 0.704 | **0.352** |
 | + Corrective PRF | 0.703 | 0.346 |

 The single biggest lever is the embedding model: swapping the common `all-MiniLM-L6-v2` for `bge-small-en-v1.5` moves dense retrieval from *below* BM25 to clearly above it (+0.060 nDCG@10 on SciFact, paired randomization p < 0.001).
 Reciprocal-rank fusion then beats BM25 by **+0.037 [+0.014, +0.061]** on SciFact and **+0.040 [+0.025, +0.055]** on NFCorpus — the 95% bootstrap CI of the paired per-query difference excludes zero in both cases, so the win is real but modest.
 The confidence-gated corrective loop runs a single re-retrieval pass only on low-confidence queries and is roughly neutral on nDCG here.
-A cross-encoder reranker was also evaluated and **does not help** on these abstract-level corpora: it lowers nDCG@10 (0.702 vs 0.734) and Recall@20 (0.886 vs 0.900) at ~67× the latency — reported as-is.
+A cross-encoder reranker was also evaluated and **does not help** on these abstract-level corpora: on a 120-query timing subset it lowers nDCG@10 (0.702 vs 0.734) and Recall@20 (0.886 vs 0.900) at ~67× the latency — reported as-is.

 nDCG@10 uses graded relevance (the BEIR/`pytrec_eval` convention), RRF k = 60, the corrective threshold is selected on a held-out split, all bootstrap and randomization tests use seed 0, dense retrieval is exact, BEIR dataset revisions are pinned, and every number is generated from committed results in [`benchmarks/results/`](benchmarks/results).
 Full per-metric tables with CIs and p-values are in [paper/main.pdf](paper/main.pdf).